utu-protocol/utu-app/README.md

 It is a React app and has the usual scripts.

+The repository name, "utu-wallet", is the historical name of this app.
+We called it "wallet" because it's the user's most direct way to interact with and review transactions on the UTU Trust Token contract.
+However, it is not a "wallet" in the usual blockchain account/key management sense, so we decided to rename the app to just "UTU App".
+Renaming this repository would require updating and re-deploying some dependencies, which is why we haven't done this yet; but we might.

 ## Available Scripts

 In the project directory, you can run: